Skip to product information

 Dad squared his shoulders, looking Marlis straight in the eye.
 “He’s a respectable young man, Marlis.
 From a good family.
 You couldn’t ask for a better match.”

 “I don’t want a better match.
-I want to join the Troopers.”
+I want to join the troopers.”
 She turned around and took aim at the target once more.
 “Get me a date with someone useful and I’ll go.”

 “I can’t rebuild the bridges you burn fast enough.”